seregazhuk/php-favro-api/README.md

 |remaining|The number of requests remaining in the current rate limit window.|
 |limit|The maximum number of requests permitted to make per hour.|

+More information about rate limiting is available in the [official api docs](https://favro.com/developer/#rate-limiting).

 ## Users